Techtonica/curriculum/javascript-2/lesson-plan.md

 ### Things to Remember

-- **"Use commas in your array to separate each data point."** You'll get a syntax error if you don't.
+- **Use commas in your array to separate each data point.** You'll get a syntax error if you don't.

-- **"Parameters are placeholders (p and p!).
-Arguments are actual values (a and a!)."** Parameters serve as placeholders in the function definition.
+- **Parameters are placeholders (p and p!).
+Arguments are actual values (a and a!).** Parameters serve as placeholders in the function definition.
 Arguments are actual values you want the function to process once you call it.

 ### Demonstration